jorgego11/ibp-installation/rancher/README.md

     $ kubectl apply -f https://raw.githubusercontent.com/rancher/local-path-provisioner/master/deploy/local-path-storage.yaml
     ```

-8) Verified that the new storage class was available to the cluster
+8) Verified that the new storage class was available to the cluster:

     ```
     $ kubectl get storageclasses